 Randomised participants attending for anthracycline therapy will be asked about study drug compliance.
 At the end of the study, participants will be encouraged to bring back the used and unused study drug and will be asked about compliance.

 Participants will be asked to detail drug compliance during the period after randomisation with a diary card to record the number of capsules taken and to indicate any reason for non-compliance.
-This information will be collected on the CRF and will be used to inform the DMC and TSC, and will be reported in the final study report.
+This information will be collected on the study report.

-Non-compliance to the protocol study procedures will be documented by the investigator and reported to the sponsor as required in section 14.2.
+CRF and will be used to inform the DMC and TSC, and will be reported in the final investigator and reported to the sponsor as required in section 14.2.
 Follow up as per the protocol will be attempted for all non-compliant participants.